How to become a social worker in California: A guide for aspiring practitioners

 - California law and ethics

-3. Gain experience as an associate social worker (ASW)
+3. Gain professional experience as an associate social worker (ASW)

 - Clinical psychosocial diagnosis